XKCP/XKCP/usage-example.md

 </details>

-### WBC mode (Wide Block Cipher)
+### Kravatte-WBC wide block cipher

-WBC is a wide block cipher mode, Built on top of the Farfalle construction and the Feistel network.
+WBC is a wide block cipher mode, built as a Feistel network.
 It can be used to encrypt a message of any length, and produce a ciphertext of the same length.

 <details open>